Vluthor/Vluthor/README.md

 <h1>Hi, I'm Valiant!

-<h2>As a dedicated cybersecurity analyst, I bring unwavering integrity and meticulous attention to digital landscapes.
-My expertise lies in dissecting and interpreting complex data patterns, crafting robust security strategies tailored to the unique challenges faced by recruiters and government entities.
-Driven by a passion for safeguarding digital information, my approach combines deep technical acumen with proactive vigilance.
-I am committed to ensuring the security and strategic integrity of data, making every byte count in the fight against digital threats.</h2>
+<h2>With 5+ years of experience in cybersecurity and system administration, I specialize in securing digital infrastructures for businesses and government entities.
+My expertise includes threat detection, vulnerability management, and developing robust security strategies to safeguard critical systems.
+Certified in cybersecurity, I have hands-on experience with tools like VMWare, Windows Server, Azure, and Qualys for vulnerability management.
+My focus is on strengthening defenses, automating security processes, and ensuring compliance, delivering resilient IT environments prepared for modern cyber threats.</h2>